Election Betting Markets Have Trump in an Unprecedented Role: Big Favorite

 Trump's polling numbers and odds got a bump after a failed assassination attempt on the Republican candidate in July.

-However, the state-level betting markets are now painting a favorable picture for Trump as well.
+While that momentum faded following a change in opponent, state-level betting markets are now painting a favorable picture for Trump as well.
 This is crucial given Electoral College votes will decide the outcome of the race, not the total number of votes cast by individual Americans for any one candidate.

 Betfair’s odds had Democratic candidate Kamala Harris tied with Trump in Michigan and Wisconsin last week, with Harris ahead in Nevada as well.